 The AP obtained a screengrab from a Facebook page that shows Garcia and the friend, Simon Bergman, at a tiki bar in Key Largo, Florida, two weeks before the winning team was officially announced.
 The photo was also turned over to NCIS investigators by a whistleblower, who contended the photo created a "clear impression and perception of impropriety."

 Garcia, a West Point graduate and decorated officer, has denied any impropriety and described allegations of misconduct as "character assassination."
 Bergman also denied any wrongdoing.

-Northrop Grumman has referred questions from AP about the new contract to the General Services Administration, which said the award of the contract was handled properly.
+Northrop Grumman has referred questions from AP about the new contract to U.S. General Services Administration, which said the award of the contract was handled properly.

-On Twitter, follow Butler at http://twitter.com/desmondbutler and Lardner at http://twitter.com/rplardner
+Follow Butler on Twitter at http://twitter.com/desmondbutler and Lardner at http://twitter.com/rplardner

 Have a tip on government contracting?
 Contact the authors securely at https://securedrop.ap.org